- A Different Kind Of Trip Report: Introduction

 The food offerings, however, were once again incredible.
-The buffet set ups included a number of cheese, terrines of foie gras, smoked balik salmon, charcuterie, sandwiches, cheeses, and my favorite offering — a proper sushi bar!
+The buffet setups included a number of cheese, terrines of foie gras, smoked Balik salmon, charcuterie, sandwiches, cheeses, and my favorite offering — a proper sushi bar!
 Yum!

 The lounge also had a number of showers.
 The shower facilities were fine.
 But only fine.
-And that isn’t really what airlines ought to go for when it comes to their hub international first class ground products.
+And that isn’t really what airlines ought to go for when it comes to their hub international first-class ground products.

 The biggest problem was that the shower rooms were only made to shower in.
 There was no sink or mirror that would allow one to really get ready in the showers.
-Thus, you have to finish showering, towel off in a steamy (and not in a sexual way) shower room, dress yourself (while in sauna), and use the sinks and mirror in the common area (pictured above).
+Thus, you have to finish showering, towel off in a steamy (and not in a sexual way) shower room, dress (while in the sauna), and use the sinks and mirror in the common area (pictured above).
 This isn’t actually a huge problem in my opinion, but it’s a nuisance, and one shouldn’t be annoyed when flying first class.

 For the kids whose parents book them Emirates first.
 Congratulations!
 You will probably never need to work.
-Also exciting is the fact that you can play Sonic All Star Racing in the lounge.
+Also exciting is the fact that you can play Sonic All-Stars Racing in the lounge.
 Ben and I may or may not have played a round, and Ben may or may not have beaten me.

 Both Terminal A and B have a Timeless Spa.
-Emirates offers its first class customers a free 15 minute chair massage, acupressure foot massage, Indian head massage, and Thai massage/stretch.
+Emirates offers its first-class customers a free 15-minute chair massage, acupressure foot massage, Indian head massage, and Thai massage/stretch.
 In Terminal A, Ben and I had chair massages.
 We figured they would let us get a second treatment in Terminal B. Not so.
 After telling the agent we’d like the acupressure foot massage, we were told that we had used our free treatment and were invited to pay for the service if we still wished to have it.
-We decided to go for it, because feet need loving too.
+We decided to go for it because feet need loving too.

 The massage was very good, and well worth the ~$28 charge.
-After the massage we decided to head to the gate for boarding, because my Emirates iPhone app indicated it was time to do so.
+After the massage, we decided to head to the gate for boarding, because my Emirates iPhone app indicated it was time to do so.
 We were then told at the Business / First upstairs gate that boarding had not yet commenced, but that it was scheduled to go out on time in approximately 20 minutes.
 After some confusion, which resulted in us being called off the jet bridge when we had just thought we were walking on, we boarded and were greeted by the very warm staff from the UK and Slovakia.
 We had endured the worst of it.
 The Tropicana was finally behind us.
 Emirates round two!
 My review of EK17 is coming soon.